Bachelor of Information Systems /Bachelor of Science

 |Deakin course code||D369|

-This combined course allows students to combine studies in information systems with studies in a science stream such as biology, biological chemistry, environmental science or mathematical modelling.
+This combined course allows students to combine studies in information systems with studies in a science stream such as animal biology, plant biology, cell biology, human biology, environmental science, natural history, chemistry and materials science or mathematical modelling.
 Students will gain a broad knowledge of contemporary science and information systems, giving you the potential to work in a wide range of fields, including agriculture, medicine and human health, pharmaceuticals and food technology.

 Equivalent Full Time Student Load (EFTSL)